-On the morning of Thursday, November 14th, a group of student entrepreneurs gathered in the Autumn room of Reynolda for breakfast with Wake alumnus and CEO/Co-founder of Crowdtilt.com, James Beshara.
+Wake alumnus and CEO/Co-founder of Crowdtilt.com, James Beshara shared personal stories and offered advice to students who gathered for breakfast on November 14 to hear him talk about his adventures as a serial entrepreneur.
 Having now launched three successful ventures, Develo Flies, The MiFi Report, and Crowdtilt, his impressive track record speaks volumes to his entrepreneurial spirit and incredible work ethic, as made evident in his campus-wide presentation given the night before alongside Co-Founder of Reddit, Alexis Ohanian.

-The breakfast began with a series of introductions.
-As the students provided Beshara with personal entrepreneurial experiences, successes, and plans for the future, Beshara provided the students with some of his own personal experiences and stories.
-Reflecting back on his time at Wake Forest, he offered lots of advice, advising students to take advantage of their time here as both students and entrepreneurs.
+Reflecting back on his time at Wake Forest, he offered lots of advice, encouraging students to take advantage of their time here as both students and entrepreneurs.
 “Here at Wake Forest, you have been given a fantastic opportunity to test the waters.
 There’s very little downside involved.
 The more times that you can fail under this safety net, the better your odds.”

 Failure?
 Talk of failure at Wake Forest is almost taboo.
 It is a topic that isn’t most comfortable for most, but Beshara embraces failure in its entirety, and he encourages students to do the same.
 “I’ve almost become numb to failure because of the success that it’s continuously led me to,” Beshara explained.